TigerTORA/hive-small-file-platform/.github/pull_request_template.md

 - Rollout steps (env vars, migrations, toggles)
 - Rollback steps (how to revert safely)

+Auto-merge
+- If safe to auto-merge once CI is green, add label `automerge` to this PR.

 ## Documentation
 - ADRs updated/added?
 Link:
 - README/Runbooks updated?